 Debt securities are classified as available-for-sale (AFS) and reported at fair value as determined by management based upon quoted market prices or a recognized pricing service at the reporting date for those or similar investments.
 Changes in unrealized investment gains or losses on our AFS investments, net of applicable income taxes, are reflected directly in equity as a component of comprehensive earnings (loss) and, accordingly, have no effect on net earnings (loss).
-Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings effective January 1, 2019.
-Prior to January 1, 2019, the accounting for subsequent changes in fair value of equity securities was consistent with the treatment of AFS unrealized gains and losses.
+Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings.
 Investment income is recognized when earned, and capital gains and losses are recognized when investments are sold, or other-than-temporarily impaired.